microsoft/api-guidelines/azure/Guidelines.md

 Even though we recommend clients ignore new fields, there are many libraries and clients that fail when new fields are introduced.
 Azure services **MUST** update the version number of their API even when adding optional fields.
 In fact, servers should be as strict as possible.
 Ignoring a field can result in the API accepting content that containered a typo or an element at the wrong level of nesting.
 If this missing field changes the semantics (for example, we have seen cases where security settings were misplaced and ignored, leaving the resources more exposed than intended) this can be a huge and hard to discover error.

 At a high level, changes to the contract of an API constitute a breaking change.
 Changes that impact backwards compatibility of an API is also considered a breaking change.
-Teams MAY define backwards compatibility as their business needs require.
-For example, Azure defines the addition of a new JSON field in a response to be not backwards compatible.
 Anything that would violate the Principle of Least Astonishment is considered a breaking change in Azure.
 Below are some concrete examples of what constitutes a breaking change.
 In the below breaking change scenarios, the API version must be changed.

 #### Existing property is removed